godwokenrises/godwoken-doc/versioned_docs/version-1.5(WIP)/integration.md

 ### pCKB

-Godwoken v1 introduced a new concept, [**pCKB**](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md#pckb) which is a defined layer 2 sUDT token type when deploying a Godwoken chain.
+Godwoken v1 introduced a new concept, [**pCKB**](https://github.com/nervosnetwork/godwoken/blob/develop/docs/life_of_a_polyjuice_transaction.md#pckb) which is a defined layer-2 sUDT token type when deploying a Godwoken chain.

 pCKB serves a similar purpose for the Godwoken chain as ETH does for the Ethereum chain, in the sense that it is used for collecting transaction fees.
 In Ethereum, the gas for each smart contract is derived by calculation.
 And the transaction fee is then calculated by multiplying the gas with the specified gas price.
 In Godwoken, pCKB is the unit for calculating transaction fees.
 In other words, the gas price in Ethereum is calculated as ETH/gas (in wei, i.e. 10<sup>-18</sup> ETH), and the gas price in Godwoken is calculated as pCKB/gas.
-When Godwoken executes a transaction, it will deduct the transaction fee by using layer 2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type, which is represented by **pCKB**.
+When Godwoken executes a transaction, it will deduct the transaction fee by using layer-2 [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) type, which is represented by **pCKB**.

 Godwoken chain uses CKB as pCKB by default, while different Godwoken chains may use different token types as pCKB.